Rev. Wayne D. Mueller

 Chuck and Sandy were going to be married.
 Chuck said he didn’t want any children, not for a while anyway.
 He wanted to get his feet on the ground where he worked.
 Sandy agreed.
 She had some schooling to finish first.
 And there were a lot of things they wanted around the house before they had the baby.

 We can’t judge hearts.
 But judging from the words and actions of society today, the real question about children is often tied to money, professional advancement, or personal freedom — not the starving children in the third world.
 Maybe they don’t realize it, but if their parents had thought as they do, Chuck and Sandy might not be around to do any thinking at all.
 God wants us to examine the reason behind our feelings about children.
 He requires that our hearts be pure.
-Our motive for doing something must be honest to God.
+Our motive for doing something must be honest with God.

 Jesus said it is impossible to serve God and money (Matthew 6:24).
 No one has the ability to look ahead ten years to see if he will have the money or health to support children.
 So the willingness to bear children always involves trust.
 What moves us is God’s promise.
 Not professional promise, financial security, nor the allure of personal freedom have God’s specific assurance of earthly benefit.
 But children do.